LukeyBSystems/deepstatsdocs/docs/runtime/deepStatsInstance.md

 Re-calculate final stat values, which will also update the raw values in the process.
 If there is no target, null can be passed in instead.

 `GetRawValue(StatType type)`
 Returns a float2 which is the raw value of the StatType.
-A raw value is the stat range before the random sample and any post-processing
+A raw value is the stat range before any post-processing.

 `GetFinalValue(StatType type)`
-Returns a float which is the final value of the StatType.
-A final value is the sampled value from between the raw range, after any post-processing
+Returns a float2 which is the final value of the StatType.
+A final value is the value after any post-processing and Final type Modifiers.

+`GetRandomFinalValue(StatType type)`
+A convenience function which returns a float sampled from between the range of the final value.

 `GetRawModifierTotal(StatType statType, ModifierType modifyType)`
 Returns a float2 which is the total of a Modifier type to a Stat type.
 You could use this method to show totals used in calculating a stats final values.
 Acceptable ModifierType's are